 Lab Rats exhibits these tropes:

 Absentee Actor: Mr. Davenport is absent from many episodes, such as Death Spiral Smackdown, Air Leo and Spike's Got Talent.
 However, he is sometimes mentioned in these episodes because of his inventions.

 Abusive Parent: Donald shows this a bit "The Lab Rats Strike Back", But the real winner is his brother.
-Douglas attempted to turn his biological kids into weapons and didn't seem at all sad when he reveal that Marcus (as an android) life expectancy is 16.
+Douglas attempted to turn his biological kids into weapons and didn't seem at all sad when he revealed that Marcus' life expectancy (as an android) is 16.

 A.I.
 Is a Crapshoot: Surprisingly averted.
 Eddy is a pain in the butt but for the most part glitch-free (or is he, really?), while the AI in Davenport's car in Speed Trapped only went awry because of Marcus.

 Robo Perry in "Perry 2.0", in her default mode, which is search and destroy.

 Last one is arguably averted since Davenport shutdown Eddie for awhile due to him messing around with Tasha on hers and Donald Anniversary.

 Casual Danger Dialogue: Many in "Bionic Showdown", such as Adam speaking with "Jewish accent", and Bree's "YOLO", all while they were trapped in Douglas' house.
 Leo and Eddy count too, as they argue about things like the red cart Leo is using when they set off to rescue their family.

 Cliff Hanger: Season 2 finale, "No Going Back", ends with the Lab Rats running away from home for fear, Leo and Donald stuck in the elevator, Donald without any money, and the lab completely destroyed.

 Cloudcuckoolander: Adam.
 He keeps random strands of hair he uses to make fake mustaches in his locker.